-Minsk 2 Day Itinerary
+Minsk in 2 Days

-We spent a week in Belarus, starting with two days in the capital, Minsk.
-It is a fairly compact city, so we did all our sightseeing on foot.
-From Minsk, we continued to the spectacular castles of Mir and Nesvizh, which are 60 and 68 miles south west of from Minsk respectively.
-If you don’t fancy a Belarus road trip, stay a day longer in Minsk and do the castles as a one day excursion.
+We spent two days in the capital, Minsk on our Belarus road Trip, visiting some of the city’s top attractions.
+From Minsk, we continued to the spectacular castles of Mir and Nesvizh, which are 60 and 68 miles south west of Minsk respectively.
+If you don’t plan to travel further afield, I recommend staying an extra night in Minsk and visiting the castles as a day excursion.

-Flight to Minsk
+How to get to Minsk

 Day 1Svabody Square